annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

   <img src="images\openweather relative url.png"  style="max-width: 75%; height: auto;">
   <i style ="max-width: 50%; height: auto;" ></i>
   </div>
 >💡
+  The above screenshot shows an example Historical Weather API call.
+You would need to modify the base & relative URL for the historical weather API connection to match this API call.
+>💡
 Notice the similarities between the API documentation and the Azure API call.
 The `@{dataset()}` function in Azure Data Factory (ADF) is used within a dataset to access parameters defined in that dataset.
 This allows you to create dynamic datasets that can change based on the input parameters passed to them from the pipeline.